 Here’s how the Costa Collect feature works in practice:

 - The new feature called “Costa Collect” was initially trialled in 2017, and allows customers to place their order and make payment in advance on their mobile phone, for collection in a nearby store.

 - With over 100 London stores now offering the service, the company is just now beginning to promote the service with limited announcements in social media channels.
-No UK press releases have yet been issued about the service – showing a cautious approach to manage customer expectations.
+No UK press releases have yet been issued about the service – showing a cautious approach to managing customer expectations.

-- Not all menu items are yet available with this service which is focused on top selling items currently.
+- Not all menu items are yet available with this service which is focused on top-selling items currently.

-- The Costa app accepts all UK issued credit cards except American Express.
+- The Costa app accepts all UK-issued credit cards except American Express.

 - Coffee Club points are tracked and issued for mobile orders exactly as they are for in-store orders.